microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/_Core/Definitions/Devices/OpenXR/README.md

 # Mixed Reality Toolkit - Devices - Open XR

-Device settings and definitions for the OpenXR platform
+Device settings and definitions for the OpenXR devices